iemafzalhassan/90_Day-s_of_DevOps/Day11/Challenge.md

 - **Day Completed**: 11
 - **Total Days in Challenge**: 90

+Join #TrainWithShubham Community on an exhilarating journey of learning and growth as we embark on the #90DaysofChallenge!

 ---

-## Day 10 Challenge: Error Handling in Shell Scripting
+## Day 11 Challenge: Error Handling in Shell Scripting

 ## Learning Objectives
 Today, I focused on understanding how to handle errors in shell scripts to create robust and reliable code.
 The key objectives were: